yufengwudcs/ScisTree2/README.md

 There are options that are new to ScisTree2.

-* -T <num of threads>:  ScisTree2 now supports multi-threading.
+* -T num-of-threads:  ScisTree2 now supports multi-threading.

 ## To learn more about ScisTree2, see our [Scistree2 Tutorial](https://github.com/yufengwudcs/ScisTree2/blob/main/Scistree2_Tutorial.ipynb).